UrbanMonastics/Monastic-Text-Library/README.md

 *	[red]red text[/red]		Make the encased text red.
 *	\1.
 Ordered lists should list every item with `1.` to ensure that the numbering is always correct.
 It will be transformed into an ordered lists and displayed correctly to users counting from 1.
 *	\*		Unordered lists should list every item with a `*`.
+*	SMALLCAPS	When enabled by the version file, this text will be rendered in with small caps, or will be transformed into a simple capitalized string otherwise.
+Used for rendering of Lord in reference to YHWH, but it may have wider application.

 #### Styling for Breviary and Liturgies
 There are some unique markings to facilitate liturgical texts.
 These will allow us to parse and style these portions of the